- Books, Literature, and Writing»

 My Two Moms !!

-I missed him all the more on 5th may 2009( MY Wedding Day) regretting not treating him with ‘my best cooked’ ‘his much loved’ Mutton korma or even introducing him with my husband.
+I missed him all the more on my wedding day and regretting not treating him with ‘my best cooked’ ‘his much loved’ Mutton korma or even introducing him to my husband.
 For no other reason as such but only for him I would love to go Austria vacationing as he told me once it was his best spot in Europe.
 His two sons will agree first how aptly he called their mother ‘Bourani’(meaning the queenly bride).
 I will always visualise my aunt’s (Mammum )beautiful round face with flawless white skin without indulging any Forest Essentials, Bodyshop or even much higher Elizabeth Arden.
 Her charming grin from ear to ear can melt your heart at a stroke, a stone of diamond pricked on her perfect nose and that big round red dot dominating her pretty forehead.
 She continues to pamper me even today with her never ending fleet of gifts.
 How covertly she furnished us with our pocket money, some odd hundred rupees for having chocolates or snacks.
 Mind you the denomination was huge for pocket-money standards then!
-If any one of you see her yester years frames she comes no far to the Classic Bengali heroines of her age.
+If any one of you see her yester years frames she comes no far to the classic bengali heroines of her age.

 To be continued....